 Combined with our sister company Thompson Precision we are able to produce high precision acrylic and plastic components, whether they are individual pieces or part of a bigger assembly.

 Acrylic is often used as a replacement for glass due to its aesthetic similarities.
-While also being a lot easier to CNC machine, this process often affects the materials transparency and requires a polishing stage following machining.
+While it is often easier to CNC machine, this process can affect the material’s transparency.
+This means that an the additional step of polishing is required following machining.
 We always aim to achieve the best possible finish during the CNC machining process thus minimising hand finishing and resulting in higher quality with lower cost.

 Another key aspect of acrylic fabrication is in the joining process, where two or more parts need to be glued together.
 An example of this is a large scale model of a perfume bottle.
 The original bottle was manufactured from glass but this was not a viable material for a 1.2m high model.
 So we decided to fabricate the bottle from acrylic, CNC machining acrylic panels with precision mitre joints and UV glued together.
 To achieve the best possible result we ensured that the mitre joints were highly accurate which resulted in near invisible join lines.